-In August 2017, we offered our first "Restorative Backpacking" trip - one day backpacking in, three days of savoring living in the wild in one beautiful location.in the Sawtooth Wilderness of Idaho,
+In August 2017, we offered our first "Restorative Backpacking" trip - one day backpacking in, three days of savoring living in the wild in one beautiful location in the Sawtooth Wilderness of Idaho,

-See Upcoming Trips for information on next year's trips.
+See Upcoming Trips for further information.

 Silver Sage Sojourns, LLC is a small business based in the Seattle area providing unusual trips and retreats for women.
 I offer backpacking trips, trekking trips as well as retreats of a spiritual nature.
 Mostly Silver Sage Sojourns is run by Kathie McCarthy.
 Most of my life I've worked as a counselor and a bodyworker.
 I've taught and supported parents of teens for many years.
 I've been a Wilderness First Responder since 2008 and have 10 years experience leading wilderness trips.